 Bulletin #2067, Growing Strawberries

-Prepared by: David T. Handley, vegetable and small fruit specialist, University of Maine Cooperative Extension
+Prepared by David T. Handley, vegetable and small fruit specialist, University of Maine Cooperative Extension

 Strawberries are an excellent crop for both home gardeners and commercial farmers in New England.
 With proper care, strawberry beds will produce good crops for three to five years, beginning one year after planting.
-An initial planting of 100 plants should provide enough fruit for a family of four, with surplus to freeze or make preserves.
+An initial planting of 100 plants should provide enough fruit for a family of four, with a surplus to freeze or make preserves.

 Choose your planting site carefully.
-Strawberries grow best in a deep, sandy loam soil, rich in organic matter.
+Strawberries grow best in deep, sandy loam soil, rich in organic matter.
 The soil must be well drained.
 Keep away from areas that remain wet late into the spring.
 The site should receive full sunlight and have a gradual slope.
 This helps prevent frost injury by allowing cold air to drain away from the plants.

 Do not plant strawberries where tomatoes, potatoes, peppers or eggplant have been grown in the past four years.
 These crops carry the root rot fungus Verticillium, which also attacks strawberries.
 In addition, do not plant strawberries into recently plowed grass sod areas.
 This can lead to devastating weed problems and damage by white grubs, a common turf pest that will feed upon strawberry roots.

 Finally, choose a site where there is ready access to a water supply.
 Irrigation is important for good plant growth during dry periods, and can also be used to prevent frost injury in the spring.